 Note: the PAYE system has changed.
 Almost all businesses are required to report PAYE information in real time.

-An agreement can cover expenses and benefits which are minor, irregular or which are difficult to handle through PAYE (for example, where employees share a benefit).
+A settlement agreement can cover expenses and benefits which are minor, irregular or which are difficult to handle through PAYE (for example, where employees share a benefit).
 Some items such as cash payments or regular large benefits cannot be included.

 Once you have agreed a payroll settlement agreement, you can make a single Class 1B employer National Insurance contribution based on the total value of all the benefits covered by the agreement and the tax due on them.